dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core will allow to add an `Order` without an `OrderDetails` and will map all of the `OrderDetails` properties except the primary key to nullable columns.
+Starting with 3.0, EF Core allows to add an `Order` without an `OrderDetails` and maps all of the `OrderDetails` properties except the primary key to nullable columns.
-When querying EF Core will set `OrderDetails` to `null` if any of its required properties doesn't have a value or if it has no required properties besides the primary key and all properties are `null`.
+When querying EF Core sets `OrderDetails` to `null` if any of its required properties doesn't have a value or if it has no required properties besides the primary key and all properties are `null`.

 **Mitigations**

-If your model has a table sharing dependent with all optional columns, but the navigation pointing to it should never be `null` then a required property should be added to it or at least one property should have a value.
+If your model has a table sharing dependent with all optional columns, but the navigation pointing to it is not expected to be `null` then the application should be modified to handle cases when the navigation is `null`.
+If this is not possible a required property should be added to the entity type or at least one property should have a non-`null` value assigned to it.

 ## All entities sharing a table with a concurrency token column have to map it to a property